opensearch-project/project-website/_posts/2023-01-18-Introducing-Identity.markdown

 ### Security isolation

 Following the principle of least privilege, using a minimum number of permissions to run tasks is key to preventing execution errors or software flaws from impacting the stability of an OpenSearch cluster.
-By adding features that can protect all of the separate elements in OpenSearch by isolating the potential impact a problem in one element may have on another element.
+We will launch features that can protect all of the separate elements in OpenSearch by isolating the potential impact a problem in one element may have on another element.
 This will reduce the spread of errors and keep them from affecting other areas of OpenSearch.

 ## Get involved

-These features present a significant departure from the current security model.
-It does so by providing features that make it easier for OpenSearch developers to access and build assets and for administrators to carry out tasks in a stable environment.
+These features present a significant departure from the current security model by making it easier for OpenSearch developers to access and build assets and for administrators to carry out tasks in a stable environment.
 Over the last several months, we’ve been busy defining new features and building tools to prepare for the integration of Security into core OpenSearch.
 We’ve struck out on this path in an effort to make OpenSearch security features more efficient, more reliable, and simply easier and more enjoyable to work with.

 And since we operate in the open-source community, we’d like to learn about your ideas and benefit from your contributions as we make progress.